 While we cannot undo history, this policy allows us the opportunity to right the future of our city.
-It gives Habitat homebuyers like Anthony, a Portland native and father of two daughters, the chance to provide his family with a safe place to call home.
+It gives Habitat homebuyers like Deloris the ability to leave a legacy for her granddaughter and nephew in a neighborhood she grew up in.

-The same goes for his future neighbor, Reyna, who partnered with us to move out of the apartment she’s lived in for nearly 15 years and start her new life as a homeowner.
+The same goes for Reyna, who partnered with us to move out of the apartment she’s lived in for nearly 15 years and start her new life as a homeowner.

 “Owning a home will give me more stability,” she says.
 “I have to start living my life for me.
 I’m determined.”

-Reyna and Anthony will join a 12-home community where many of their neighbors have generational ties to the same neighborhood.
+Reyna and Deloris will join two communities in North Portland where many of their neighbors have generational ties to the same neighborhood.
 They will all purchase a home with an affordable mortgage and form a foundation upon which to build a new life.
 When a person has the opportunity to invest in themselves, they will also have the means to invest in their community.